HL7/case-reporting/notes/Ballot recon summary.md

 A determination of reportability for a triggered condition could not be made for <responsible agency name>.
 This may be because it is not on the list of reportable conditions for the relevant Public Health Agency, or the information provided at the time of this report does not meet reporting criteria, or not all data needed to confirm reportability were available.

 Note: While the identification of a Responsible Agency is an important part of information that the Reportability Response will provide to clinical care, some decision support systems may not be able to initially identify one.
 In that circumstance, sentences that identify ""for"" or ""to"" <responsible agency name> should be ended with a period before that text. (e.g., A determination of reportability for a triggered condition could not be made. for <responsible agency name>.)

 "
 1. "This comment addresses the issues raised in comments 78, 110, 221, 339, 355 about the reporting of outdated RCTC versions and inactive RCTC codes and their associated templates.

-We will remove the following templates:
+We will remove the following templates:  - eh applied
     • Outdated RCTC Version
     • Expected RCTC Version
     • Inactive RCTC Code